U.S. flag

 Guidelines for Applying for Review Status in ClinVar

-The ClinVar database is hosted by NCBI and currently focuses on sharing variant-centric information.
-As part of the submission process, the entity submitting information is asked to provide an assertion with regard to “Clinical Significance”.
+The ClinVar database is hosted by NCBI and focuses on sharing variant-centric information.
+As part of the submission process, the entity submitting information is asked to provide a classification of each variant for a genetic disease, tumor type, or drug response.

 Single submitter - criteria provided – one star